-An A Level in French is an asset on any CV, meaning you could do any job but in a French speaking country!
-Careers directly linked to this A Level include teaching, translating/interpreting, journalism, working in the travel industry, international law or business and working in the civil service or the security services (MI5/6).
+An A level in French is an asset on any CV, meaning you could do any job but in a French speaking country.
+Careers directly linked to this A level include teaching, translating/interpreting, journalism, working in the travel industry, international law or business and working in the civil service or the security services (MI5/6).

-At least a Grade 6 in GCSE French.
+At minimum of a Grade 6 in GCSE French.